HealthScreening/HealthScreeningBot/docs/src/server/rules.md

 * Do not spam pings at a person, especially if they ask you to stop.
 * Do not spam commands with the sole purpose of clogging up a channel.
+* Do not spam suggestions, especially if they are being denied.
 * Do not spam the reaction roles.

 ### No Discrimination